Cited Text Spans for Citation Text Generation: Citation Text Generation Using CTS

 \subsection{Problem Formulation}

-Following \citet{li-etal-2022-corwa}, who note the information loss and leak issue of the citation \textit{sentence} generation task, we aim to generate citation \textit{spans} conditioned on (1) the citing paper context and (2) and the full texts of the cited papers.
-We assume an auto-regressive generation setting, where citations are generated one at a time, in order.
-Thus, we have access to up to two sentences before the target citation to use as the context.
-We only consider the ``dominant''-type citations that are grounded to specific CTS, following \citet{jaidka2018insights, jaidka2019cl,aburaed-etal-2020-multi}, who filter out very short (``reference"-type) citations.
+Following \citet{li-etal-2022-corwa}, who note the information loss and leak issue of the citation \textit{sentence} generation task, we aim to generate citation \textit{spans} conditioned on (1) the citing paper context and (2) the full text of the cited paper(s) via retrieved CTS.
+We assume an auto-regressive generation setting, where citations are generated one at a time, in order of their appearance in the citing paper.
+Thus, we have access to up to two sentences before the target citation to use as context.

 \paragraph{Data.}